ehjjjj/H11/README.md

 `insertLast()`- In this function you will insert node n to the tail of the linkedlist.
 For example, if the linkedlist has 3 nodes A, B, and C. And you want to `insertLast()` node D. The linkedlist after insertion should look like this A, B, C, D.<br>

 `insertAt()`- In this function you will insert node n at index i in the linkedlist if possible.
 For example, if the linkedlist has 3 nodes A, B, and C. And you want to insert node D at index=0.
 The linkedlist after insertion should look like this D, A, B, C. Another example, if the linkedlist has 3 nodes A, B, and C. And you want to insert node D at index=3.
 The linkedlist after insertion should look like this A, B, C, D. But, if the linkedlist has 3 nodes A, B, and C. And you want to insert node D at index=4.
-It is not possible so the linkedlist will not change and it will look like this A, B, C.<br>
+It is not possible.
+So,  the linkedlist will not change and it will look like this A, B, C.<br>

 `Note: we access the linkedlist as array, the first index is index=0 which is the head of the linkedlist.`

-<strong> Deletion of nodes </strong><br>
+<strong> Deletion of nodes </strong><br><br>
+For this part you have to implement three functions: <br>
+`deleteFirstMatch()`- In this function you will delete the first node n that has value equals to v.
+If none of the nodes have a value equals to v, there will be no change made on the linkedlist.
+For example, if the linkedlist has 3 nodes A(3), B(2), and C(3).
+And you want to `deleteFirstMatch()` with value equals to 3.
+The linkedlist after deletion should look like this B(2), C(3). <br>

+`deleteAllMatches()`- In this function you will delete the all nodes which have a value equals to v.
+If none of the nodes have a value equals to v, there will be no change made on the linkedlist.
+For example, if the linkedlist has 3 nodes A(3), B(2), and C(3).
+And you want to `deleteAllMatches()` with value equals to 3.
+The linkedlist after deletion should look like this B(2). <br>

+`deleteAt()`- In this function you will delete the node at index i if possible.
+For example, if the linkedlist has 3 nodes A(3), B(2), and C(3).
+And you want to `deleteAt()` with index=0.
+The linkedlist after deletion should look like this B(2), C(3).
+Another example, if the linkedlist has 3 nodes A(3), B(2), and C(3).
+And you want to `deleteAt()` with index=3.
+It is not possible.
+So,  the linkedlist will not change and it will look like this A(3), B(2), C(3).<br>

+<strong> Length of the linkedList </strong><br><br>
+For this part you have to implement one function:<br>
+`getLength()`- In this function you will traverse the linkedlist to count the number of nodes, and return it.
+For example, if the linkedlist has 3 nodes A(3), B(2), C(3), and D(5).
+And you want to `getLength()`.
+The function will return 4.<br>

 # Testing your code
 Following are the files we provide: